- Home

 Take advice on the best way to secure the most competitive rate: These days getting a mortgage is as much about matching what a mortgage lender is looking for in a borrower with your circumstances as it is about spotting the cheapest deal on best buy tables.
 It’s therefore usually a good idea to seek professional mortgage advice from a broker who will be able to help you find the right deal to suit your needs.

-Predicting what will happen to mortgage rates is always a risky business, as no-one knows what the future holds, but the signs are that there may be fewer competitive deals later this year if the base rate doesn’t come down further.
+Predicting what will happen to mortgage rates is always a risky business, as no one knows what the future holds, but the signs are that there may be more competitive deals available later in 2026 if the base rate comes down further.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.